Genevine and Jennifer

 The photographer returned more than once to the portrait the little cat.
 It was impossible under the dangerous circumstances for Stein to get the animal to safety, though the memory of the helpless creature followed her home.

 In the end, the photographer had to delete the cat from Instagram.
 People were disturbed by the picture, and without anyone to blame for the animal’s trauma, they left hurtful comments directed at the photographer.
 “I took some heat for my pictures of this girl,” Stein wrote on her blog, “All of the mud-slinging and anger with me was something I don’t feel that I can address.
 Many times, I don’t tell the whole, grotesquely contorted truth because many people just don’t want to know.”

-Last year, I wrote about Stein’s Skid Row photographs, but when our Editor-in-Chief Alison Zavos chose her as a winner of this year’s Feature Shoot Emerging Photography Awards, we wanted to publish this photographer’s story in her own words.
+Last year, I wrote about Stein’s Skid Row photographs, but when our Editor-in-Chief Alison Zavos chose her as a winner of our annual Feature Shoot Emerging Photography Awards, we wanted to publish this photographer’s story in her own words.
 I asked her some difficult questions, and she answered them honestly.

 What’s your single most powerful memory from Skid Row?

 “It’s hard to choose one.
 I think I’d choose one from my very last series, with Christine, as I learned about her life and photographed her sitting in squalor as she used heroin.
 I was intensely focused on my own process in some ways.
 I was focused on staying in one piece and on trying to express the experience photographically.
 But I soon realized that the sole reason she was there was because of an abusive childhood.
 Everything you do and say or don’t say to others- and all of the words you forget about- can destroy someone else for life.
 Add to that the beatings and the descent of mental illness.
 Life is beyond unfair for some children, and then they grow up and treat themselves like refuse.
 Literally.”

 Do you consider the people in your photographs to be your friends?